-7-Aminoactinomycin D is an intercalating red fluorescent reagent that binds between cytosine and guanine bases of DNA in membrane-compromised cells.
+7-Aminoactinomycin D (7-AAD, catalog 163) is an intercalating red fluorescent reagent that binds between cytosine and guanine bases of DNA in membrane-compromised cells.
 This material, like its parent molecule, Actinomycin D, is a DNA-intercalator with growth-inhibitory properties.
 Normal healthy cells, with intact membrane structure, will exclude the polar 7-AAD vital dye.
 Mid to late apoptotic and necrotic cells will not exclude this dye and subsequently stain red when 7-AAD complexes with the nuclear DNA.
-As the dye is membrane impermeant, it cannot reach the DNA in viable cells, thus allowing the identification of cells with permeabilized membranes in a population.
+As 7-AAD is membrane impermeant, it cannot reach the DNA in viable cells, thus allowing the identification of cells with permeabilized membranes in a population.
 7-AAD distinguishes between living and dead cells by counterstaining nucleic acids red in necrotic, dead, dying, and membrane-compromised cells, while the DNA in healthy cells remains unstained.

 - Reconstitute the vial of 7-AAD with 0.26 mL DMSO to create a stock concentrate at 1 mg/mL.
 Mix by swirling or tilting the vial, allowing the DMSO to travel around the base of the amber vial until completely dissolved.
 At room temperature, the reagent should be dissolved within a few minutes forming a red solution.
 2. If storing the stock concentrate for future use, prepare small aliquots (50 µL) to avoid freeze-thaw cycles.
 The stock concentrate will be stable for 6 months when protected from light and stored at or below -20°C.